apache/linkis-website/docs/deployment/quick_deploy.md

 If you have not specified EUREKA_INSTALL_IP and EUREKA_INSTALL_IP in config.sh, then the HTTP address is http://127.0.0.1:20303

-As shown in the figure below, if all of the following micro-services are registered on theEureka, it means that they've started successfully and are able to work.
+As shown in the figure below, if all the following micro-services are registered in the Eureka, it means that they've started successfully and been able to work.

 ![Linkis1.0_Eureka](/Images/deployment/Linkis1.0_combined_eureka.png)